GeekyHacks/ToDoList/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To use this template just [visit](https://github.com/GeekyHacks/WebPackTemplate) the repository and press on "use this template"

 To get a local copy up and running, follow these steps:

 - Open your Terminal in your VSCode.
 - Navigate to the desired directory[folder] to which you want to clone the repository to
-- [Copy & Paste] git clone you find in the code button https://github.com/GeekyHacks/WebPackTemplate.git
+- [Copy & Paste] git clone you find in the code button https://github.com/GeekyHacks/ToDoList.git

 ### Prerequisites